 At this time no standardized test exists for measuring the acoustical transparency of a fabric.
 Fabrics that are chosen for an acoustically sensitive application should be loosely woven, and air should pass through the fabric freely with no impedance.
 There are several such panel fabrics available for these types of applications.

 Many other fabrics have acceptable acoustical characteristics for conference room, audio-visual center and similar applications where acoustical performance is needed.
 Fabrics that have been treated with anything heavier than a 0.5 oz sprayed acrylic backing will generally be poor in an acoustical application.

 3. YARN CONTENT

 Stretched fabric systems are unique in that improperly selected fabric may sag when indoor temperature or humidity varies significantly.
 If a room will be subject to unconditioned outside air either directly through windows or indirectly via the ventilation system, the risk of sagging is increased.
 Also in geographical areas where high humidity is experienced during certain times of the year or when building ventilation systems are periodically turned off, the risk of sagging increases.

 Yarn construction (the way in which the fabric is spun or woven) is extremely important in the sagging resistance of a fabric.
 There are some yarns whose presence or absence in a fabric will determine the risk of sagging.

 Fabrics that are 100% or a high percentage of polyester are almost immune to sagging.
 Experience has shown that fabrics with at least 60% polyester are good performers as long as the remainder of the fabric content is not rayon or nylon.

-Polyolefin’s and many natural fabrics, i.e. silk, wool, cotton are good performers but will usually require treatment with acrylic backing to stabilize the yarns and counteract sagging.
+Polyolefin’s and many natural fabrics, i.e. silk, wool are good performers but will usually require treatment with a backing to stabilize the yarns and counteract sagging.

 Blended fabrics that contain more that 20% nylon or rayon should be avoided.

 4. FABRIC WEIGHT